 If you fancy testing yourself a little more, a 10K could be the event for you.
 It will take a bit longer to complete but it's still an achievable distance.

-Events like The Great Manchester Run take place through the year across the country and can be a great stepping stone to a longer-distance challenge.
+Events like The Great Manchester Run and Great Scottish Run take place through the year across the country and can be a great stepping stone to a longer-distance challenge.
 Soak up the atmosphere and complete the course in your own time and in your own way.

 The Great Manchester Run's beginners' training plan starts with 15-minute runs.
 It will have you running 10 kilometres in 10 weeks.

 These events are often used as a building block towards a full marathon but also a major mass participation event in its own right with the Great North Run, the world's biggest half marathon, having its millionth finisher in 2014.